How to Popularize Ideas Online

 Ideally more people will support my initiative to popularize popularization.
 You don’t have to bury SEO while at it.

-You need to spread the word on the Web for sure and search is one of the go to strategies to get the word out.
+You need to spread the word on the Web for sure.
+Search is still one of the go to strategies to get the word out.

 * The “popular idea circle” custom illustration stems from my supporters at Freepik.com